fmillion-mnsu/cs480-f23/PRESENTATIONS.md

 To prepare for your presentation, I will provide resource guides for each week in this repository.
 The resource guides will give you the basic information you need and some key points to consider, but will *not* include all of the substance, context and details you should include in your presentation.
 Spend some time doing your own research to obtain additional information.
 It's also great to tell a short personal anecdote or story for added context if you have one!

+It's also a great idea to include a list of references in your presentation - this can simply be websites you used when putting together your material (no need to cite in any particular academic format).

 ### Scoring Rubric

 Presentations are scored on a 0-5 scale for three criteria.
 The following is the scoring rubric for presentations: